lucasjellema/speakerpool-app/README.md

 ### URL Parameters
 - Use `sprekerId` query parameter to directly open a specific speaker's details using their unique ID (e.g., `index.html?sprekerId=4507a8c8ba58450`)
-- Use `parDataFile` query parameter to specify an alternative data source
-- Use `parDeltasFolder` query parameter to specify a folder for delta files that override or extend the main data
-- When both `sprekerId` and `parDeltasFolder` are specified, the application will try to load a delta file named `[sprekerId].json`

 ### Dashboard Interactions
 - Click on company segments in the pie chart to see speakers from that company